sedhossein/clean-code-with-clear-coder/README.md

 - To be a lion, Train with lions !

+- Know your technical level, don't forget your state and experience in software challenge; get help from your senior co-workers easily. every  misunderstanding in the boot state can resolve easily, but in the future maybe make  monster!

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna